idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **QA > Double words check** = Check for target segments that have double words, e.g. “had had”.

-**QA > Length difference check** = Check for the maximum difference in length between source and target segments.
+**QA > Length difference check (%)** = Check for the maximum percentage difference in length between source and target segments.
 This check can be configured in Preferences > QA.

+**QA > Length difference check (chars)** = Check for the maximum characters difference in length between source and target segments.
+This check can be configured in Preferences > QA.

-**QA > Maximum segment lenght check** = Check for the maximum number of characters in the target segments.
+**QA > Maximum segment length check** = Check for the maximum number of characters in the target segments.
 This check can be configured in Preferences > QA.

 **QA > Check all** = Run all available QA checks.
 Opens the QA Check all window, which allows you to select which QA steps to run in one operation (see below).